them4ra/Booker_Mackenzie/README.md

 # Installation
 The bookmarking utility is a LAMP application that uses a MySQL database to save all the links.

 You will need to have a server up and running with PHP and MySQL installed.
-Then you need to create tables using the booker.sql script that you can find in the MYSQL folder.
+Then you need to create tables using the booker.sql script that you can find in the <b>MYSQL</b> folder.

 After this you can create a user to access the table and add the user to the connection.php section in the <b>includes</b> folder.